Tuesday Community Calendar

-KDNK's Community Calendar is underwritten by the Mount Sopris Rotary Club, meeting every Thursday at noon at Mi Casita in Carbondale.
-Click here for more info.
-Rotary: Service Above Self.
-Click headline for calendar events.
+Here’s your community calendar for Tuesday, January 31st, underwritten by the Mount Sopris Rotary Club, meeting every Thursday at noon at Mi Casita in Carbondale.
+Info at MTSoprisRotaryClub.com.
+Rotary: Service above self.
+Click the headline to view listings like Tony Furtado performing at Steve's Guitars in Carbondale tonight at 8:30.

 -